 1. Salvation Army Angel Trees

-Every year, Salvation Army has an annual charity event to collect clothing and toys for underprivileged children who might not receive any gifts other than yours this Christmas.
+Every year, the Salvation Army has an annual charity event to collect clothing and toys for underprivileged children who might not receive any gifts other than yours this Christmas.
 In order to participate, go to your local mall or shopping center and choose an ornament off the tree.
 This ornament is essentially a tag with the child’s name and requested gift written on it.
 After collecting your present, you can deliver your item to a local Salvation Army Angel Tree drop off spot.
 Be a child’s angel this Christmas!

 2. Coat Drive

 The winter months are quickly approaching.
-It’s time to think about the men, women and children in your community who cannot afford to stay warm this holiday season.
-In order to help those in need, clean out your closet and donate gently warn winter jackets to a coat drive near you.
+It’s time to think about the men, women, and children in your community who cannot afford to stay warm this holiday season.
+In order to help those in need, clean out your closet and donate gently worn winter jackets to a coat drive near you.
 The community can benefit from all types of coats, big or small, so help someone find warmth during these cold months by contributing to a local coat drive!